Yawei1234/JBLQuantumGuidePlay/README.md

    Or in VS Code: open `guiBeta.py` and select **"Debug using launch.json"** from the Run menu.

-> **Note:** The application must be run as Administrator for dxcam screen capture to function correctly.
+> **Note:** If running `guiBeta.py` directly, remember to run the terminal or VS Code as Administrator. dxcam screen capture requires Administrator privileges to function correctly.

 ### Prod Mode / Build